FullByte/FullByte.github.io/docs/make/games/wuerfeln.md

 ### Example round

-For example: If it is your turn, you bet on rolling 🎁(Wunsch) and you rolled 1,2,5 which is ⚰️(Das Unvermeidliche).
+If it is your turn, you bet on rolling 🎁(Wunsch) and you rolled 1,2,5 which is ⚰️(Das Unvermeidliche).
 Therefore, you lose 2 points.
 If this is the first round of the game, you started with 10 points and now have 8 points.
 Now it is the next players turn.
 The player choses to not predict anything and roll a 2,2,2 which is ☢️(Dreifaltigkeit).
 In this case the player gains 3 points and it is the next players turn.
 The third player predicts an 🦄(Einhorn) and roll a 1,3,6 and gains 5 points.

 ### Win

-Whoever has 0 points or less first loses the game.
+The first player to reach 0 points (or less) loses the game.
 The game ends at this point and the player with the most points wins the game.

+### Multiple games

-Should you play multiple rounds note down all remaining points from the current game and add them to the score from previous games played.
+Should you play multiple games note down all remaining points from the current game and add them to the total score.

 Agree on how many games shall be played and after that game the player with the highest overall score wins.

-### Example with multiple games
+### Multiple games example

-Example game of 4 rounds with 3 players:
+This is the score board of an example session with 4 games and 3 players:

 | Game | Player 1</br>Points -> Score | Player 2</br>Points -> Score | Player 3</br>Points -> Score |
 |------|------------------------------|------------------------------|------------------------------|